-Independent Review Committee Fees:

-Each IRC member (other than the Chair) is paid, as compensation for his or her services, \$72,000 per annum plus \$1,500 for each meeting after the sixth meeting attended.
+Independent Review Committee Fees: Each IRC member (other than the Chair) is paid, as compensation for his or her services, \$72,000 per annum plus \$1,500 for each meeting after the sixth meeting attended.
 The Chair is paid \$88,000 per annum plus \$1,500 for each meeting after the sixth meeting attended.
 Each year the IRC determines and discloses its compensation in its annual report to unitholders of the Fund.
 The Manager reimburses the Funds for the fees and expenses of the IRC.

-Underlying Fund Fees:

-Where a Fund (a "top fund") invests (directly or indirectly) in underlying funds, the fees and expenses payable in connection with the management of the underlying funds are in addition to those payable by the top fund.
+Underlying Fund Fees: Where a Fund (a " top fund ") invests (directly or indirectly) in underlying funds, the fees and expenses payable in connection with the management of the underlying funds are in addition to those payable by the top fund.
 However, no management fees or incentive fees are payable by a top fund that, to a reasonable investor, would duplicate a fee payable by an underlying fund for the same service.
 Except in the case of an Underlying ETF (as defined below) managed by the Manager or its affiliate, there will neither be sales nor redemption fees (e.g. commissions) payable by a top fund with respect to its purchase or redemption of units of an underlying fund managed by the Manager or its affiliate.
+In addition, a top fund will not pay sales or redemption fees with respect to its purchase or redemption of units of an fund managed by the Manager or its affiliate.
 In addition, a top fund will not pay sales or redemption fees with respect to its purchase or redemption of units of an underlying fund that, to a reasonable person, would duplicate a fee payable by you in the top fund.